timmussack/Ratings-Reviews-Service/README.md

 > SELECT count(*) FROM 'table name';

 #### Run sql file scripts in build_db folder to set up data base
-> psql -U 'username' -d 'data basename' -a -f 'file name'.sql
+> psql -U 'username' -d 'database name' -a -f 'file name'.sql

 #### Check what index's a table has
 > SELECT indexname, indexdef FROM pg_indexes WHERE tablename = 'table name';